Bevoay

 Bevoay is a town and commune in Madagascar.
 It belongs to the district of Taolanaro, which is a part of Anosy Region.
 The population of the commune was estimated to be approximately 15,000 in 2001 commune census.

 Only primary schooling is available.
 The majority 68.5% of the population of the commune are farmers, while an additional 30% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are coffee, lychee and cassava.
 Services provide employment for 0.5% of the population.
 Additionally fishing employs 1% of the population.

+Roads

+The municipality is connected by the Provincial road RIP118 from Soanierana.